中文

 Cardiovascular and pulmonary diseases (CVPDs) are the top leading causes of death in China and worldwide.
 The morbidity and mortality of such diseases has been linked to environmental pollution.
 The central focuses of our research are to decipher the mechanisms by which environmental pollutants damage the cardiovascular and pulmonary systems and exacerbate the risk of CVPDs with the goal of developing new preventive and therapeutic approaches for CVPDs.

-Project 1: Energy metabolism and cardiopulmonary vasculature injury.
+Project 1: Energy metabolism and cardiopulmonary vasculature injury

-Cellular redox homeostasis is finely tuned by antioxidants (antioxidant enzymes and nonenzymatic antioxidants) and pro-oxidants (reactive oxygen/nitrogen species; ROS/RNS).
+Cellular redox homeostasis is finely tuned by antioxidants (enzymatic and nonenzymatic antioxidants) and pro-oxidants (reactive oxygen/nitrogen species; ROS/RNS).
 Imbalance between these two arms leads to redox stresses including oxidative stress and reductive stress, both of which are detrimental to biological processes.
 We aim to elucidate how environmental pollutants perturb cellular redox balance leading to cardiopulmonary vasculature dysfunctions.

 Representative scientific research projects